lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _What happens if the firmware gets corrupted or truncated while transmitting the firmware update over Bluetooth LE?_

 We won't overwrite the existing firmware as we receive the new firmware.
-We'll reserve a separate area in PineTime's Flash ROM for staging the new firmware before updating.
+We'll stage the new firmware in a separate area in PineTime's Flash ROM.

+We'll overwrite the existing firmware only when we're absolutely sure that the new firmware has passed our integrity checks.

-_What happens if there's a bug in the new firmware that causes PineTime to crash?_
+_What happens if there's a bug in the new firmware that causes PineTime to crash during startup?_

 We'll roll back the firmware to the previous version.
+Here's how it works...

 | PineTime Flash Area | ROM Address        | Size |
 | :---                  | :---              | ---:        |